shivannis/xandr-docs-public/xandr-docs/articles/monetize/bidding-priority.md

 # Bidding priority

-When managing inventory on the Xandr platform, you have several methods of controlling bidding priority.
+When managing inventory on the Microsoft Advertising platform, you have several methods of controlling bidding priority.

 This page contains descriptions of those methods, as well as links to further information.

 > [!NOTE]
-> **Xandr Adserver clients**, see [Open Dynamic Allocation and Flexible Priorities](open-dynamic-allocation-and-flexible-priorities.md) for information on how bidding priorities work with guaranteed delivery.
+> **Microsoft Advertising Adserver clients**, see [Open Dynamic Allocation and Flexible Priorities](open-dynamic-allocation-and-flexible-priorities.md) for information on how bidding priorities work with guaranteed delivery.

 ## Managed priority at a Campaign-Specific level